The following professionals lent their expertise to this article:

 Are there any prerequisites for medical billing and coding programs?

-Do medical billing and coding programs offer online or part-time options?
+Do Georgia medical billing and coding programs have online or part-time options?

 How much do medical billing and coding professionals make in Georgia?

-What certification exam(s) do I need to take before I can start working?
+What certification exam(s) do I need to take before I can start working in Georgia?

 What is the process for applying to a medical billing and coding program?